h2oai/sparkling-water/doc/src/site/sphinx/design/spark_h2o_mapping.rst

 Type Mapping between H2O H2OFrame Types and Spark DataFrame Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For all primitive Scala types or Spark SQL (see ``org.apache.spark.sql.types``) types that can be part of Spark RDD/DataFrame, we provide mapping into H2O vector types (numeric, categorical, string, time, UUID - see ``water.fvec.Vec``):
+For all primitive Scala types or Spark SQL (see ``org.apache.spark.sql.types``) types that can be part of Spark RDD/DataFrame, we provide the mapping into H2O vector types (numeric, categorical, string, time, UUID - see ``water.fvec.Vec``):

 +----------------------+-----------------+------------+
 | Scala type           | SQL type        | H2O type   |